w33zl3p00tch/gdzip/README.md

 $ go get github.com/w33zl3p00tch/gdzip
 ```

-Alternatively you can clone the source and install the dependencies (apart from the base library these are golang.org/x/crypto/scrypt and golang.org/x/crypto/chacha20poly1305).
+Alternatively, you can clone the source and install the dependencies (apart from the base library these are golang.org/x/crypto/scrypt and golang.org/x/crypto/chacha20poly1305).